David-McKenna/udpPacketManager/docs/README_CLI_GUPPI_RAW.md

 #### -e (int) [default: INT_MAX]
 - Number of iterations to perform before closing the current file and opening a new one

 #### -p <REMOVED>
-- As we only expect a single output, the *-p* flag is remove from this CLI
+- As we only expect a single output, the *-p* flag has been removed from this CLI

 #### -a (str) [default: ""]
 - Location of the file containing modifications to the default header attributes
-- If not provided, it will use the default values provided above.
+- If not provided, it will use the default values listed above.